-Roswell Park Cancer Institute
+Roswell Park Comprehensive Cancer Center

-Among the multidisciplinary team's lung cancer experts are Todd Demmy, M.D., clinical chair of the Department of Thoracic Surgery, with expertise in mesothelioma, lung and esophageal cancers - and research interests that include advanced minimally invasive thoracic surgical procedures, management of malignant pleural effusions and quality of life after thoracic surgery; and thoracic oncologist Sai Yendamuri, M.D., with expertise in mesothelioma and cancers of the esophagus and lungs.
+Among the multidisciplinary team’s lung cancer experts are Dr. Todd Demmy, clinical chair of the Department of Thoracic Surgery, with expertise in mesothelioma, lung and esophageal cancers – and research interests that include advanced minimally invasive thoracic surgical procedures, management of malignant pleural effusions and quality of life after thoracic surgery; and thoracic oncologist Dr. Sai Yendamuri, with expertise in mesothelioma and cancers of the esophagus and lungs.

 With such a deadly disease, the best lung cancer treatment may be that of early detection, and that means that effective screening methods are crucial.
-The team's tests include CT scans; bronchoscopy exams, which detect lung lesions or cancers; chest x-rays; and sputum samples.
+The team’s tests include CT scans; bronchoscopy exams, which detect lung lesions or cancers; chest x-rays; and sputum samples.
 And as conventional therapies are typically ineffective for lung cancer, treatments may depend on specific disease types and stages.
-The leading procedures include:

 - Surgery to remove cancerous parts of the lung (resection/segmentectomy); lung lobes (lobectomy/sleeve lobectomy, the most common procedure); or entire lungs (pneumonectomy)